Sascha Ettinger Epstein

 Nicola Daley is an award-winning Cinematographer.

-Sally has 23 years experience as a freelance documentary film editor both in London and Sydney.
-She worked principally for the BBC and Channel 4 in the UK and for the ABC and SBS in Australia.
+She has 19 years experience as a freelance documentary film editor both in London and Sydney, and has cut over 100 documentaries during her career.
+She worked principally for the BBC and Channel 4 in the UK and for the ABC and SBS since arriving in Australia in 1998.